aws-samples/php-examples-for-aws-lambda/README.md

 ### Compiling PHP ###
 :information_source: PHP 7.3.0 has been used for this example.

 To create a custom runtime, you must first compile the required version of PHP in an Amazon Linux environment compatible with the [Lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).

+An easy way to accomplish this is using Cloud9 on Amazon linux.

 Compile PHP by running the following commands: